amplience/dc-extension-aprimo-content-selector/README.md

 **Q: Options data for Aprimo looks different**

-A: This is because the JSON has propery names without strings in Aprimo (pre-stringified)
+A: This is because the JSON has property names without strings in Aprimo (pre-stringified)